-Finally, legislators can name students to receive state scholarships, and help constituents who are having problems with state agencies.
+Legislators also often help constituents who are having problems with state agencies.

 All of these subjects are discussed in this chapter.
 Chapter 7 ("Taxes, Campaign Finance, and Ethics Laws") gives more detailed information on some of these topics.

 Legislative Emoluments